sai-sandeepj/Twitter_Simulation_Project/README.md

 2. Install required dependencies using npm install
 3. Run twitter backend using node index.js
 #### Kafka
+1. Navigate to kafka-backend directory in cmd
-1. Install node modules using the commmand "npm install"
+2. Install node modules using the commmand "npm install"
-2. Run the following command to start the kafka-server "node server.js"
+3. Run the following command to start the kafka-server "node server.js"

 ## Architecture